jtarchie/github-pullrequest-resource/README.md

 ### `check`: Check for new pull requests

-New pull requests that have no `concourseci` status messages are pulled in.
+New pull requests that have no `concourse-ci` status messages are pulled in.
 Since the nature of Concourse is to always have the latest version, some jiggery pokery was done to allow iteration of each pull request.